 About

-Belgian Amsterdam-based harpsichordist Mario Sarrechia (born in 1988) completed his studies with high honours at both the Royal Conservatoire of Antwerp under Ewald Demeyere and the Conservatorium of Amsterdam, where he studied with Bob van Asperen, Menno van Delft, and Richard Egarr.
+Belgian Amsterdam-based harpsichordist Mario Sarrechia (born in 1988) completed his studies with high honours at both the Royal Conservatoire Antwerp under Ewald Demeyere and the Conservatorium van Amsterdam, where he studied with Bob van Asperen, Menno van Delft, and Richard Egarr.
 During his education, he participated in masterclasses with esteemed musicians such as Gustav Leonhardt, Sigiswald Kuijken, and Christophe Rousset.

 After completing his studies, he joined the world-renowned baroque orchestra La Petite Bande, led by Sigiswald Kuijken.
 He has performed with this ensemble across Europe and Japan as a continuo player and soloist.